On/Off-Ramp, and cross-chain Swap via CeFi

 const quote = quoteResponse.data.quotes[0];

-In the quote response, you receive all related metadata, including the quote ID (id) and expiration time (expiresAt).
+In the quote response, you will receive all related metadata, including the quote ID (id) and expiration time (expiresAt).
 The quote ID is then used in the next step to create an order and execute the trade.

 // Execute order using the quote from Step 1